 "The happiest patients you have are total hip replacement patients," says orthopedic surgeon Claudette Lajam, MD, of the NYU Langone Medical Center in New York City.
 "It's like pulling a bad tooth.
 Almost immediately, people feel better."

-When to Consider Hip Replacement Surgery
+When to Consider It

-- Other treatments didn't help.
-Surgery shouldn't be your first option.
+The operation shouldn't be your first option.
 "Most patients have tried simpler things along the way before they end up opting for surgery," says orthopedic surgeon David Lewallen, MD, at the Mayo Clinic College of Medicine in Rochester.
 That may include anti-inflammatory drugs like ibuprofen or naproxen, cortisone shots, physical therapy, and crutches or walkers.

-- Bone damage or deformity.
 Have you noticed that your leg is bowed, or has a doctor found bone damage in your joint?
 "Those deformities are red flags for the doctor," Lajam says.
 "That's when the doctor says, 'I don't know if you're doing yourself a favor by waiting.'
 The worse the deformity gets, the harder it is to fix it."

-- Quality of life.
-If constant pain affects your daily activities and mood, it may be time for surgery.
 "It's when there's an inability to do the things you want to do," Lajam says.
 "It's when you can't live your life."